RunSi/DEVWKS-2601/guide/step5b.md

 ```

-Enter the following assign to assign the _marked up_ string to the variable markedupIOSX
+Enter the following to assign the _marked up_ string to the variable markedupIOSX

 ```python
 markedupIOSX = '''